 Was your starter fresh enough?

 This is crucial.
-In the beginning of my yogurt-making stage of life, the majority of my fails happened when I used a new starter–as in commercial yogurt from the grocery store.
+At the beginning of my yogurt-making stage of life, the majority of my fails happened when I used a new starter–as in commercial yogurt from the grocery store.
 (By the way, you can use either regular unflavored yogurt or Greek yogurt.)
 I’m convinced it’s not always that fresh.

 Did you keep your milk incubated at 100-110 degrees F?
 Consistently?